This information is part of the Colgate University catalog, 2023-24.

 The Haskell Schiff Memorial Prize — given to the member of the first-year class who seems to show the most promise for a career in physical chemistry.

 The Edwin Foster Kingsbury Prizes — established as an annual award to those students whose performance and promise is judged by the department to be the most outstanding during the year of the award.

 The Lawrence Chemical Prizes — established in honor of G.O.
 Lawrence of Buenos Aires by Dr. Joseph Frank McGregory, professor of chemistry 1883–1929, and awarded to two students for excellence in chemistry.
 The Elmer R. Trumbull Endowment, established in 1985 through the generosity of Elmer R. Trumbull, Professor of Chemistry at Colgate University, supports the Lawrence Prize.

-The McGregory Fellowship in Chemistry —awarded annually to a member of the graduating class or to an alumnus of not more than two years' standing, who is considered most worthy.
-The holder of this fellowship shall continue the study of chemistry for the doctoral degree and may be reappointed annually until receiving the degree; however, he/she shall not, ordinarily, hold the fellowship more than three years.
+The McGregory Fellowship in Chemistry —awarded annually to a member of the graduating class or to an alum of not more than two years' standing, who is considered most worthy.
+The holder of this fellowship shall continue the study of chemistry for the doctoral degree and may be reappointed annually until receiving the degree; but ordinarily not for more than three years.

 The Roy Burnett Smith Prize in Chemistry — established in 1959 in honor of the late Professor Roy B. Smith, a member of the Department of Chemistry 1899–1940.
 The award is made annually at the discretion of the department to a student majoring in chemistry.

 The Thurner Prize — established by Professor Emeritus Joseph J. Thurner to encourage research by chemistry students, and awarded annually for the best honors thesis or equivalent paper based on laboratory or other research, written by a senior major in chemistry and/or biochemistry.